Quicklist: End Tables

-The right height matches the height of the top of the arm rest to which furniture item it’s adjacent to.
-Sometimes if in between 2 furniture items it won’t be perfect, but that’s a good rule of thumb.
+The right height matches the height of the top of the armrest to which furniture item it’s adjacent to.
+Sometimes if it’s in between two furniture items it won’t be perfect, but that’s a good rule of thumb.
 As you shop for end tables you’ll notice that they range from 20 inches to 30 inches in height; the bulk being somewhere in the middle.

 How many end tables should you buy for your space?

-Our living room has 2 wingback chairs flanking the fire place, one long sofa and one club chair.
-We have end tables between the club chair and sofa and then again between the sofa and one of the wingback chairs.
+Our living room has two wingback chairs flanking the fireplace, one long sofa and one club chair.
+We have end tables between the club chair and sofa, and then again between the sofa and one of the wingback chairs.

-A good rule of thumb is you definitely want to provide end table access for each seat in the room.
+A good rule of thumb is that you definitely want to provide end table access for each seat in the room.
 The one exception may be the middle seats on a sofa.
-So, if you have one sofa and one love seat, you’ll want at least 2 end tables, but 3 is better.
+So, if you have one sofa and one love seat, you’ll want at least two end tables, but three is better.

-If you’re like us, we could definitely use one more, but the 2 serves us fine.
+If you’re like us, we could definitely use one more, but the two serves us fine.

 The main types pertain to design.
 Your options are: